 2. Product Registration

 When a company registers a new product, Infinitum must receive the registration form, including bar code number, six weeks before the product is launched in the Norwegian market.
-Registering a new product costs NOK 2.000 (The six week lead-time is needed to update bar code readers in all reverse vending machines, and for Norwegian Customs and Excise processing.)
+Registering a new product costs NOK 2.000 (The four week lead-time is needed to update bar code readers in all reverse vending machines, and for Norwegian Customs and Excise processing.)

 3. PET Bottle Testing

 The Technical specifications form for PET bottles must be completed and submitted to Infinitum before a product is launched in the Norwegian market.
-Four bottles must be submitted to Infinitum for shape acceptability testing six weeks before market launch.
+Four bottles must be submitted to Infinitum for shape acceptability testing four weeks before market launch.